Diabetes Mellitus (DM) in Children and Adolescents

 Type 1 diabetes can develop at any time during childhood, even during infancy, but it usually begins between ages 4 years and 6 years or between ages 10 years and 14 years.

 In type 1 diabetes, the pancreas does not produce enough insulin because the immune system attacks and destroys the cells in the pancreas that make insulin (islet cells).
 Such an attack may be triggered by environmental factors in people who have inherited certain genes that make them susceptible to developing diabetes.
 These genes are more common among certain ethnic groups (such as Scandinavians and Sardinians).
-Close relatives of a person with type 1 diabetes are at increased risk of developing diabetes.
-Brothers and sisters have about a 4 to 8% risk, and identical twins have a much greater 30 to 50% risk.
-The risk of diabetes for a child who has a parent with type 1 diabetes is about 10% if the father is affected and is about 4% if the mother is affected.

 Type 2 diabetes

 Type 2 diabetes occurs because the cells in the body do not respond adequately to insulin (called insulin resistance).
-Unlike in type 1 diabetes, the pancreas can still make insulin but cannot make enough insulin to overcome insulin resistance.
+Unlike in type 1 diabetes, the pancreas can still make insulin but cannot make enough of it to overcome insulin resistance.
 This deficiency is often referred to as a relative insulin deficiency as opposed to the absolute deficiency seen in type 1 diabetes.

 Did You Know...